 While the impact of serious and organised crime on the EU economy is considerable, there are also significant political and social costs, as well as negative effects on the wellbeing of EU citizens.
 As organised crime has become more interconnected, international and digital, Member States – which remain responsible for operational activities in the area of police and judicial cooperation –rely increasingly on cross-border and EU-level cooperation to support their law enforcement authorities on the ground.

-Recognising the severity of the problem and the need for coordinated action, the EU has initiated several measures to encourage closer cooperation between Member States and adopted common legal, judicial and investigative frameworks to address organised crime.
-Parliament has made fighting organised crime a political priority and has helped shape the relevant EU legislation.
-Future EU action will focus on implementing existing rules, improving operational cooperation – even beyond the EU’s boundaries – and information-sharing, as well as addressing some of the main criminal activities of organised crime groups.
+Recognising the severity of the problem and the need for coordinated action, the EU has initiated several measures to encourage closer cooperation between Member States; it has furthermore adopted common legal, judicial and investigative frameworks to address organised crime.
+The European Parliament has made fighting organised crime a political priority and helped shape the relevant EU legislation.
+Future EU action will focus on implementing existing rules, improving operational cooperation – even beyond the EU’s boundaries – and information-sharing, while also addressing some of the main criminal activities of organised crime groups.
 Furthermore, the EU aims to make sure that crime does not pay.

 Read the complete briefing on ‘Understanding the EU response to organised crime‘ in the Think Tank pages of the European Parliament.

 Listen to policy podcast ‘Understanding the EU response to organised crime’ on YouTube.